Quantum thermodynamics of boundary time-crystals: Thermodynamic description of the BTC

-\textbf{Collision models.---} The dissipative term in Eq.~\eqref{Lindblad} does not implement transitions between eigenstates of the Hamiltonian $H$ \cite{breuer2002}.
+The dissipative term in Eq.~\eqref{Lindblad} does not lead to transitions between eigenstates of the Hamiltonian $H$ \cite{breuer2002}.
 Indeed, the ladder operators $V_\pm$ map between eigenstates of $V_z$ while the Hamiltonian of the system is proportional to $V_x$.
 These master equations are broadly referred to as \emph{local} master equations and lead to inconsistencies whenever considering a thermodynamic interpretation based on a weak system-bath coupling \cite{barra2015,levy2014,stockburger2017,DeChiaraNJP2018}.
 To provide a consistent thermodynamic framework for the BTC, we thus consider a different realization of the system-environment interaction \cite{barra2015,DeChiaraNJP2018,StrasbergPRX2017}, also known as collision-model dynamics \cite{CampbellEPL2021, CiccarelloPR2022}.

-In the setup that we consider, the environment (E) is composed by a stream of auxiliary units, here assumed to be quantum harmonic oscillators, which interact sequentially with the spin system (S) for a short time $\delta t$ \cite{CiccarelloPR2022,CampbellEPL2021}.
+In the setup that we consider, which is illustrated in Fig.~\ref{fig:setup}, the environment (E) is composed by a stream of auxiliary units, here assumed to be quantum harmonic oscillators, which interact sequentially with the spin system (S) for a short time $\delta t$ \cite{CiccarelloPR2022,CampbellEPL2021}.
 We denote with $a_k,a^\dagger_k$ the annihilation and creation operators for the $k$th environmental particle, fulfilling canonical commutation relations.
 The composite system-environment Hamiltonian is $H_{\rm tot}(t)=H+\sum_{k=1}^\infty H_k(t)$, where $H_k(t)=\omega a_k^\dagger a_k+H_k^{\rm int}(t)$ and with

 describing the interaction between the system and the $k$th environmental particle.
 The function $g(t)$, is defined as $g(t)=1$ for $0<t<\delta t$ and 0 otherwise.
 The environment is initialized with all particles in the thermal state $\rho_k^{\rm E}\propto e^{-\beta \omega a_k^\dagger a_k}$.